 string query; query = "SELECT NCacheQuerySample.Business.Product WHERE this.ProductID > 100"; // Fetch the keys matching this search criteria ICollection keys = NCache.Cache.Search(query);

-To enhance the developers experience, NCache also offers you to assign groups/sub-groups, tags and named tags to cached items which you can later use in your SQL queries to fetch items quickly.
+To enhance the developers’ experience, NCache also lets you assign groups/sub-groups, tags and named tags to your cached items which you can later use in your SQL queries to fetch items quickly.

 3. Server Side Code